Powerhouse singer-songwriter Neko Case has been announced among the second line-up of artists for the 2019 Blue Mountains Music Festival (BMMF).

 Melbourne duo, The Maes, will also return, featuring sisters Maggie (banjo, guitar and vocals) and Elsie Rigby (violin and vocals).

-Rounding out the second artist announcement are Chloe and Jason Roweth, who present vibrant arrangements of new and old traditional Australian ballads and work songs, early country music, original music, poetry, yarns, and dance tunes.
+Rounding out the second artist announcement are Chloe and Jason Roweth, who present vibrant arrangements of traditional Australian ballads and work songs, original music, poetry, yarns and dance tunes.

 Early bird tickets are on sale until December 15 via bmff.org.au.